draghun/cynosure_study/README.md

 # Cynosure Study

 **Welcome to the Cynosure study!**

+* DIRECTIONS FOR THE INTERVIEW*
 In order to ensure that you've created the necessary python environment, run `pip install -r requirements.txt` from the root directory of this project where it is install on your local machine.
+This will automatically install Jupyter Lab and the required libraries if it's not already available.

+Once you have all these installed.
+Read through the meta-analysis.ipynb file in order to understand the meta-data.
+All this will prepare you for the interview.

 We ask that you use this project, along with any analytical/visualization tools you are most comfortable with to gain insights on the data analysis being performed in *<ex>.ipynb*.

+* EXPLANATION OF PROJECT *
 The original datasets are: AB_NYC_2019.csv and hfi_cc_2020.csv The original analysis was conduncted in notebooks: AB_analysis.ipynb and HFI_analysis.ipynb